INSURING YOUR CAR

 Selling a vehicle privately, or registering your vehicle in another state

-If you’re selling or disposing a vehicle, you need to let RMS know as soon as possible by submitting a Notice of Disposal.
+If you’re selling or disposing a vehicle, you need to let TfNSW know as soon as possible by submitting a Notice of Disposal.

 If you’re moving interstate, check with your new state’s vehicle registration agency to learn how to make the transfer.